Camping Paradies Franken, Simmershofen

-Having left Camping Alter Bahnhof we headed deeper into Germany.
-Our aim was to visit the main sights of the Romantic Road.
-For the most part we would be using some of the stellplatz that exist in the more popular tourist towns.
-Before starting the Romantic Road however we looked for a campsite close to the northern end of the route.
-After some brief research we decided to try Camping Paradies Franken, Simmersgofen.
-Though strictly speaking not on the Romantic Road itself this campsite could still appeal.
+We spent a night at Camping Paradies Franken before starting Germany’s Romantic Road.
+Though strictly speaking not on the Romantic Road itself the campsite is close to the northern end, in a place called Simmershofen.
 Depending on whether you are heading north to south or south to north it would be worth considering at the start or end of a Romantic Road tour.
 As we got closer I noticed the surrounding landscape was very flat.
 It’s a campsite with a very rural feel about it.

 Camping Paradies Franken – Facilities